Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 - Parent Class - Child Class
 - Super Class - Sub Class

 But there are some exceptions like in swift, the commonly used pair term is: **Base Class - Sub Class**.
-Which is no big deal since basically means the same thing
+Which is no big deal since basically means the same thing.